imohweb/create-azure-vote-app-redis-yaml/README.md

 Also, you can run *kubectl get nodes* to returns a list of the cluster nodes.

 Now using the vim editor, I created the yaml file called *azure-vote.yaml* and added the Yaml File content as defined in the Microsoft Official docs.
-See the <a href="https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli">Microsoft Official Docs</a>
+See the <a href="https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli" target="_blank">Microsoft Official Docs</a>

 # Deploy the APplication
 Here, after defining the Yaml file run the *kubectl apply -f azure-vote.yaml* to deploy the application.
 Note: This can take a little while to deploy depending on your internet speed.